Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/nodes/types/input/fresnel.rst

 For a two-layered material with a diffuse base and a glossy coating, you can use the same setup, mixing between a diffuse and glossy BSDF.
-By using the Fresnel as the blending factor you're specifying that any light which is refracted through the glossy coating layer would hit the diffuse base and be reflected off that.
+By using the Fresnel as the blending factor you are specifying that any light which is refracted through the glossy coating layer would hit the diffuse base and be reflected off that.